hamidaria70/personal/monitoring/prometheus/installation.md

  tar -xvf prometheus-2.20.0.linux-amd64.tar.gz
 ```

-6. Move the configuration file and set the owner to the 'prometheus' user:
+6. Move the configuration file and set the owner to the `prometheus` user:

 ```bash
 cd prometheus-2.7.1.linux-amd64